LeToNode/Play2.0-CN-doc/scalaGuide/advanced/iteratees/Enumerators.md

 // Prints "GuillaumeSadekPeterErwan"
 ```

-An `Enumerator` has some symbolic methods that can act as operators, this can be useful in some contexts for saving some parentheses, like the `|>>` method which does exactly like apply:
+An `Enumerator` has some symbolic methods that can act as operators, which can be useful in some contexts for saving some parentheses.
+For example, the `|>>` method works exactly like apply:

 ```scala
 val eventuallyResult: Promise[String] = {
   Iteratee.flatten(enumerateUsers |>> consume).run
 }
 ```

 Since an `Enumerator` pushes some input into an iteratee and eventually return a new state of the iteratee, we can go on pushing more input into the returned iteratee using another `Enumerator`.
-This can be done either by using the `flatMap` function on `Promise`s or more simply by combining `Enumerator`s using the `andThen` method like the following:
+This can be done either by using the `flatMap` function on `Promise`s or more simply by combining `Enumerator` instancess using the `andThen` method, as follows:

 ```scala
 val colorsEnumerators = Enumerator("Red","Blue","Green")